 It is easy to stretch your quads.
 It is easy to stretch your hamstrings.
 You know what’s not easy?
 Stretching your psoas.
 One, because you don’t know what a psoa is.
 And two, because, even once you do know what the psoas are, getting them limbered up is no easy feat.
-In this guide we’ll compare the two most popular psoas release tools you can buy: the Hip Hook ($200) and the Pso-Rite ($80).
+In this guide we’ll compare the two most popular psoas stretchers you can buy: the Hip Hook ($200) and the Pso-Rite ($80).

 We’ll also cover why you should know what the psoas are and the likelihood they are to blame for any number of your body’s ailments.

 What Are the Psoas, and Why Do They Need Stretching?

 Pictured in the image above, the psoas run from the middle point of your spinal column along to the pelvis.
 It is among the most significant muscles associated with your back and plays a role in everything from sitting on your backside to running marathons.
 If your psoas—or the iliopsoas, which is a combination of the psoas and the neighboring iliacus muscle—are tight you will experience anything from a lack of mobility to pain in your lower back, hips, knees, and even feet.

 The muscle group is the primary flexor of the hip joint and it plays a role in your lower back support.
 Any kind of hip flexion, squat, or even just walking around the grocery features the psoas and larger iliopsoas muscles, so maybe pay it some attention.

 Do the psoas need to be stretched?